pseudophpt/pseultra/README.md

 - `bootcsum`: Tools for calculating and finding collisions for the checksum used on the IPL3 bootcode
 - `makerom`: Tool to create an N64 rom file given object files

+In addition to the aforementioned tools, `pseultra` provides a library `libpseultra` which allows for flexible development of N64 games.

 ## Getting started

 ### Prerequisites